-Patients treated with ProTmune,FATE-NK100, or FT500 in our ongoing clinical trials, including investigator-sponsored trials of our product candidates, as well as patients who may undergo treatment with FT516 and other product candidates that we may develop, may also receive chemotherapy, radiation, and/or other high dose or myeloablative treatments in the course of treatment of their disease, and may therefore experience side effects or adverse events, including death, that are unrelated to our product candidates.
+Patients treated with our current product candidates may also receive chemotherapy, radiation, and/or other high dose or myeloablative treatments in the course of treatment of their disease, and may therefore experience side effects or adverse events, including death, that are unrelated to our product candidates.
 While these side effects or adverse events may be unrelated to our product candidates, they may still affect the success of our clinical studies.
 The inclusion of critically ill patients in our clinical studies may result in deaths or other adverse medical events due to underlying disease or to other therapies or medications that such patients may receive.
-Any of these events could prevent us from advancing ProTmune, FATE-NK100, FT500, or other product candidates through clinical development, and from obtaining regulatory approval, and would impair our ability to commercialize our product candidates.
-Any inability to advance ProTmune, FATE-NK100, FT500, FT516, or any other product candidate through clinical development would have a material adverse effect on our business, and the value of our common stock would decline.
+Any of these events could prevent us from advancing our product candidates through clinical development, and from obtaining regulatory approval, and would impair our ability to commercialize our product candidates.
+Any inability to advance our existing product candidates or any other product candidate through clinical development would have a material adverse effect on our business, and the value of our common stock would decline.